Mylo19984/fpl-data-pipeline/README.md

 # fpl-data-pipeline

-This project is made to automatize the analysis of the fantasy premier league data from theirs site.
+This project is made to automatize the analysis of the fantasy premier league data from https://fantasy.premierleague.com site.

+Final user will get the overview of the best performing players in the current season.

 Project is consisted of:
 - python code
-- airflow run localy on docker
+- airflow run locally on docker
 - aws s3 bucket
-- aws rds postgree db
+- aws rds postgre db

-Airflow runs 6 dags, one of them is task gropuing:
+Airflow runs 6 dags, one of them is task grouping:
 - created_db; created schema and necessary tables
-- fpl_ply_get_id; gets the last id from players json; thus. da li je ovo potrebno?
+- fpl_ply_get_id; gets the last id from players json
 - pull_data_to_s3 [fpl_general_data_s3, fpl_ply_week_data_s3]; pulls data from fpl api to s3 buckets
 - fpl_team_data_postgre; inserts data from json file to team_dm table in postgre
 - fpl_general_data_postgre; inserts data from json file to player_dm table in postgre